Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Experiments

 \subsubsection{BCI-IV 2b}

 Table \ref{table:BCI-IV 2b} presents the results of our method and related works using this dataset.
 In \cite{tangermann2012review}, FBCSP followed by NB as the classifier shows very good performance with a kappa of $0.6000$, obtaining the first rank in the BCI competition.
 A very similar method, using an RF instead of the NB achieves very similar results in \cite{bentlemsan2014random}.
 In \cite{ha2019decoding}, deep learning techniques such as CNN and CapsNet have been employed to learn the discriminative information from spectrograms instead of SCMs, achieving accuracies of $74.99\%$ and $77.00\%$, respectively.
-In \cite{rong2018incremental}, a method using CSP for feature extraction and ESAFIS for classification obtained the best result with a kappa of $0.6174$ and an accuracy of $80.90\%$.
-Our framework achieved considerably better results with a kappa of $0.6720$ and an accuracy of $83.60\%$, setting a \textit{new state-of-the-art}.
+In \cite{rong2018incremental}, a method using CSP for feature extraction and ESAFIS for classification obtained a kappa of $0.6174$ and an accuracy of $80.90\%$.
+In \cite{kim2023bridging}, a CNN-based transfer learning architecture achieved the best result with an accuracy of $86.99\%$.

+Our framework achieved considerably better results with a kappa of $0.6720$ and an accuracy of $83.60\%$, approaching \textit{state-of-the-art}.
 Similar to other BCI-IV 2a, references that use different evaluation protocols (e.g., \cite{luo2016dynamic,sun2018contralateral,li2019densely}) are not listed in this table.